Center for Disability Resources (CDR)

 How does CDR identify potential trainees?

-• The Center for Disability Resources (SC UCEDD) accepts trainees from diverse disciplines to ensure the best possible outcome for leadership and direct services.
+• The Center for Disability Resources (SC UCEDD) accepts trainees from many different disciplines to ensure the best possible outcome for leadership and direct services.

 • We are currently accepting trainees from University of South Carolina, Columbia College, Winthrop, and SC State University.